wolfej17/Binaural-MDAP-Panner-VST3/README.md

 Can be extended with a bit of setup to simulate any custom loudspeaker layout.
 Created with the [JUCE](https://juce.com/) framework.
 # Intall:
-Copy the .vst3 component in the build directory to the vst3 location on your machine.
+Copy the .vst3 component in the build directory to the vst3 location on your machine (Windows).
 # License:
 GPL
 # Picture: